Ouxsoft/LHTML/docs/README.md

 Modern web developers know an HTML5 file is not enough to provide modern dynamic markup.
 It must be amended with a templating language then processed by a  templating processor to combine it with the data model to produce dynamic markup.

 We can better understand the reason why HTML5 requires an embedded templating language if go back to 1986.
 For that is the year SGML (Standard Generalized Markup Language) was accepted.
 HTML5 stems from SGML.
-And SGML has is based on two postulates:
+And SGML was based on just two postulates (or assumptions):
 + Declarative: Markup should describe a document's structure and other attributes rather than specify the processing that needs to be performed, because it is less likely to conflict with future developments.
 + Rigorous: In order to allow markup to take advantage of the techniques available for processing rigorously defined objects like programs and databases. https://en.wikipedia.org/wiki/Standard_Generalized_Markup_Language